Start date: September 2023

 Do you want support in developing your career?

-Why choose an MSc in Management?
+Why choose the MSc Management?

 - Organisations need people who can motivate others and develop strategies in a dynamic and competitive environment.

 - The MSc Management programme is designed to equip ambitious students with the knowledge and skills to work for leading organisations around the world.
+Students on both the Corporate and Finance pathways will develop a broad range of knowledge and skills, including a substantial level of quantitative content which is fundamental for high performance in managerial roles.

 - Because of its managerial focus, the course is not suitable for those wishing to continue their studies at doctoral level.